-The world of information resources is changing and expanding at lightening speed.
-Securing the funding to keep pace is critical for the university's libraries.
-Mortensen Library is a focal point for the university's academic life.
-Mortensen's extensive collection of books, print and electronic journal titles, and online resources makes it the pivotal resource for students and faculty.
+The world of information resources is changing and expanding at lightning speed.
+Securing the funding to keep pace is critical for the libraries at UHart.
+Harrison Libraries is a focal point for the university's academic life.
+Mortensen Library's extensive collection of books, print and electronic journal titles, and online resources makes it the pivotal resource for students and faculty.
 Mortensen also offers information and technology services, and special collections and rare books.
-Expanded offerings are provided by The Hartt School's Allen Library, with music, theatre, and performing arts resources, and the Bess Graham Library and Electronic Resource Center.
+Expanded offerings are provided by the Allen Music and Dance Library, with music, theatre, and performing arts resources.

 Many donors choose to support a particular school or college of their choice.
 Gifts can be directed to special programs or departments if the donor so wishes.
 The university's schools and colleges include:

 Centers, Institutes and Special Programs

 Also vital to university life:

 For more information on donor relations, contact Caitlin Simard at 860.768.2452 or email@example.com